LGBTQ movements: Gay Liberation movement (1969–1974)

 In that same year the National Bisexual Liberation Group formed in New York.
-In 1976 the San Francisco Bisexual Center opened.tzerland started with Rosa von Praunheims movie It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives.
+In 1976 the San Francisco Bisexual Center opened.
+Switzerland started with Rosa von Praunheims movie It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives.

 Easter 1972 saw the Gay Lib annual conference held in the Guild of Undergraduates Union (students union) building at the University of Birmingham.

 In May 1974 the American Psychiatric Association, after years of pressure from activists, changed the wording concerning homosexuality in the Sixth printing of the Diagnostic and Statistical Manual of Mental Disorders from a "mental disorder" to that of a "sexual orientation disturbance", which took gay people out of the category of being automatically considered mentally ill simply for their sexual orientation.

 By 1974, internal disagreements had led to the movement's splintering.
 Organizations that spun off from the movement included the London Lesbian and Gay Switchboard, Gay News, and Icebreakers.
 The GLF Information Service continued for a few further years providing gay related resources.

 GLF branches had been set up in some provincial British towns (e.g., Bradford, Bristol, Leeds, and Leicester) and some survived for a few years longer.
 The Leicester group founded by Jeff Martin was noted for its involvement in the setting up of the local "Gayline", which is still active today and has received funding from the National Lottery.
 They also carried out a high-profile campaign against the local paper, the Leicester Mercury, which refused to advertise Gayline's services at the time.

 In Japan, LGBTQ groups were established in the 1970s.
 In 1971, Ken Togo ran for the Upper House election.